trtiwari/SeniorDesignMiniProject/README.md

 # Senior Design Software Mini Project

 Web application that plots temperature and humidity data for users.
-Each user may have multiple sources that log data into a database.
+Each user may have multiple sources that each logs data into a database.
 User authentication completed using Google authentication.

 ## Authentication